-Mont Blanc is often underestimated; a high level of fitness and experience walking or scrambling over uneven and steep terrain is essential as you will need to do so at good speed.
+Mont Blanc is often underestimated; a high level of fitness and experience walking or scrambling over uneven and steep terrain is essential as you will need to do so at a good speed.
 A good speed is the ability to walk or ascend 400 metres in an hour at altitudes in excess of 3000 metres.

 To participate in the Mont Blanc Ascent, prior mountaineering experience is an advantage but not essential.
 Most important is an excellent fitness level, with a good level of experience walking in the mountains on snow and ice.

 When climbing Mont Blanc the walk is often on uneven rock and ice, with exposed sections of trail for a vast majority of the climb; balance and tenacity are very important.

 Expect to hike for 6 to 12 hour days with up to 800 to 1600 metre vertical gains in elevation.
 The snow slopes will be up to 35‑40 degrees in parts and there is also rock climbing involved in some sections.